thefunny42/user-service/README.md

 There is a dev container that can be used with vscode.
-It will take care of starting an [OPA](https://www.openpolicyagent.org/) server in the background to server the policies.
+It will take care of starting an [OPA](https://www.openpolicyagent.org/) server in the background to server the policies and a [MongoDB](https://www.mongodb.com/) server.
 [Hatch](https://hatch.pypa.io/latest/) is used as a packaging tool, to run test and code analysis.

 ### Testing with curl